sanic-org/sanic/guide/content/en/guide/getting-started.md

     sanic server
     ```

-.. info:: Tip

-    This **another** important distinction.
+.. tip:: This **another** important distinction.
 Other frameworks come with a built in development server and explicitly say that it is _only_ intended for development use.
 The opposite is true with Sanic.

     **The packaged server is production ready.**

 ## Sanic Extensions

 Sanic intentionally aims for a clean and unopinionated feature list.
 The project does not want to require you to build your application in a certain way, and tries to avoid prescribing specific development patterns.
 There are a number of third-party plugins that are built and maintained by the community to add additional features that do not otherwise meet the requirements of the core repository.

-However, in order **to help API developers**, the Sanic organization maintains an official plugin called [Sanic Extensions](/en/plugins/sanic-ext/getting-started.md) to provide all sorts of goodies, including:
+However, in order **to help API developers**, the Sanic organization maintains an official plugin called [Sanic Extensions](../plugins/sanic-ext/getting-started.md) to provide all sorts of goodies, including:

 - **OpenAPI** documentation with Redoc and/or Swagger
 - **CORS** protection